tay-counc/5609Visualization-Assignments/A1-Visual-Encoding/README.md

 ### 3. Sketch Visual Designs
 For each of the following questions, sketch at least three different visualizations.
 Please explore diverse visual encodings for each question.
-Afterward, compare your sketches and explain why one design is better than the others in effectively addressing the question.
+Afterward, compare your sketches and decide one design that is better than the others in effectively addressing the question.

 - Q1: How do the top three movie genres (by number of movies) change over time?
 - Q2: Are there any correlations between different genres?
 For example, which genre often co-occurs with comedy in a movie?